1. Marco Polo

-Collect a bunch of pillows, cushions and blankets and build a house to play in.
+Collect a bunch of pillows, couch cushions, and blankets then build a house to play in.
 Use pegs to hold blankets in place and use the couch as part of the structure if you need to.

 This can be extra fun in cold weather.

-Lego is one of the best toys in the world because it encourages creativity.
+Lego is one of the best toys in the world because it encourages children to develop their creative side.
 Build a house, a castle, a rocket ship, or a race car.
 Even adults can play with Lego for hours.
 Babies and toddlers can play with the bigger lego block versions too.

 All you need is three long poles (brooms or sticks are ideal) a sheet or blanket, and a few pegs.